Jarlotee/somnium/docs/rules/characters/creation.md

 You will need a piece of paper, a character sheet, or another place to record the details of your character for future reference.

 It is recommended to start your adventure as a non-adventurer and to let the story and your character's motivations guide the development of your hero.
-A non-adventurer may select one skill or tool proficiency but would have minimal equipment, experience and no abilities.

 ### Attributes